 MUSEUM ACQUIRES VALUABLE MINING HISTORY LIBRARY

-The William Ross Moore Mining History Library of the American West is a very valuable 8,000 piece collection now in place at the Ouray County Historical Society's Research Center located at 722 Main Street, Ouray.
+The William Ross Moore Mining History Library of the American West is a very valuable collection now in place at the Ouray County Historical Society's Research Center located at 722 Main Street, Ouray.
 It is already being used by researchers from various parts of the USA.
-There are over 4,000 publications whose dates range from 1875 - 2012 on the shelves currently.
+There are almost 10,000 publications whose dates range from 1875 - 2017 on the shelves currently.
 Hard back books comprise about 30% of the collection; soft cover books the remaining 70%.
 The subjects addressed are:

 Mining - history, methods, economics, location and ore genesis, analysis and processing